Are you getting a PayPal 1099-K? You just might be. Get ready for a little extra paperwork.

 3 Things You Should Know about the 1099-K

-As you prepare your home business taxes for the year, here are 3 things you should know:
+It's never fun to prepare your taxes — even when you use an accountant like I do.
+However, it's important to be on top of things.
+So, as you prepare your home business taxes for the year, here are 3 things you should know:

-- Some of your income might be double-reported: There is a possibility that your income might be double-reported.
+There is a possibility that your income might be double-reported.
 This is an issue for me.
-At the same time PayPal is sending out a 1099-K to the government, reporting the payments I received, my clients — most of whom pay through PayPal — are sending 1099-MISC forms to the IRS.
+At the same time, PayPal is sending out a 1099-K to the government, reporting the payments I received, some of my clients — many of whom pay through PayPal — are sending 1099-MISC forms to the IRS.

 The 1099-K only reports your income from the third-party transactions.
 So, if there is a chargeback on a credit card transaction, or if you have had fees deducted from your PayPal income, that doesn't show up on your 1099-K.

 If there is a big enough discrepancy, you might be flagged for a tax audit.
-If this is the case, you will want all of the records available to you, showing allowances, expenses, and fees, as well as copies of the 1099-MISC forms you have that overlap with the 1099-K form that you have.
+If this is the case, you will want all of the records available to you, showing allowances, expenses, and fees, as well as copies of the 1099-MISC forms you have that overlap with what's reported on the 1099-K form.